 A compass can be a beautiful decorative item in your sacred space, but it’s also a very useful tool to have near your altar.
 Many evocations require calling the Quarters while facing each of the four cardinal directions, and some spells involve placing various elements on specific directions, so for sailors and Witches alike, it’s vital to be able to find the North at all times.

 Buy local!
 Find a outdoors shop near you.
 Or explore these online alternatives:Shop for Compasses OnlineDIY

 Learn how to make a homemade compass in this video tutorial.

 The Wand is a prominent tool because it symbolizes the Will of the person who performs the Magic, and serves above all to direct the energy, and sometimes to cast the Circle of Protection.
 It is highly esteemed within most Witchcraft traditions.

 The wand, like the athame, is used to direct energy.
 It is usually made of wood and can be decorated or inscribed with symbols.
 It is a projective tool that represents the Element Fire, although some consider it to be a tool ruled by Air.

 Unlike Harry Potter books, the wand does not serve to banish negative influences or for defense, hence many Witches prefer to cast their circle using an athame instead of a wand.
-For all this, it is often said that it is a more “peaceful” tool than the athame and the boline.
-The wand symbolizes evocation, fertility and enchantment.

 Its function is to evoke and control certain beings to whom the athame and other tools should not summon, since it works by invitation, not by command.